JR3DFUL/uv-maps-plus/README.md

 ## UV Maps+

-UV Maps+ (UV Maps Plus) bypasses Blender's default 8 UV map limit, allowing you to add and organize as many UV channels as your project needs.
-It replaces the standard UV panel with a new one, adding buttons for reordering, duplicating, and copying data across UV Maps.
+UV Maps+ (UV Maps Plus) provides essential tools for UV map management in Blender, allowing you to reorder UV maps, copy/paste UVs between layers, and exceed the software's default 8-map limit.
+These capabilities are made possible by storing UV data as custom attributes, which are managed through a new, dedicated UI panel.

 ### Features